ChenBarryHu/TransformerVG/README.md

 # 3dvg-trasnformer: 3D Visual grounding using transformer

 ## Acknowledgement
-This work is a research project conducted by Erik Schütz and Shichen Hu for ADL4CV:Visual Computing course at Technical University of Munich.
+This work is a research project conducted by Erik Schütz and Shichen Hu for ADL4CV:Visual Computing course at the Technical University of Munich.

 We acknowledge that our work is based on ScanRefer and 3DETR: https://github.com/daveredrum/ScanRefer